 - A vocabulary assessment grid to assess prior knowledge ( through a traffic light system)

-- Trips and unique experiences that will enhance the learning experiences
+- Fieldwork that will enhance the learning experiences

 - Appropriate curriculum themed home learning tasks.

 Our Geography curriculum is well planned out to cover the National curriculum and meet the needs and interests of the children in our school.
 It is well thought out and planned to demonstrate progression.
 We measure the impact of our curriculum through the following methods:

 - A reflection on standards achieved against planned outcomes;